hulyak/react-tutorial/docs/doc2.md

 const title = items[0];
 const setTitle = items[1];
 ```

-- the first element is the _current value of the state_.
-- the second is a _state setter function_.
-We use to update our state.

 You may ask, _How React knows when to render?_ React components will only re-render when its props or state have changed.
 Props are passed into a component and read-only, whereas a state holds information about the component, and can be updated.